Environmental Due Diligence

-Environmental Site Assessment Phase I ESA, Phase II ESA, questionnaires and transactions screens are all included in Environmental Due diligence.
-ESA's can take many forms, and will dependent upon the transaction type, environmental risk of the property.
+Phase I ESA, Phase II ESA, questionnaires and transactions screens are all included in Environmental Due diligence.
+An ESA can take many forms, and will dependent upon the transaction type and risk of the property.

 Our staff’s comprehensive experience includes the ASTM, federal and state regulatory agency, and industry standard procedures and regulatory framework that are required by the Small Business Administration (SBA) and most commercial lenders, regardless of the known past history of the site, performs environmental site assessments (ESAs) and cleanups for private and government projects at commercial properties, industrial, and manufacturing facilities.

 Phase I ESA and Phase II ESA

 An ESA is a report prepared for real estate agencies and/ or property owners which identifies potential or existing environmental impact liabilities.
 The analysis, often called an Environmental Site Assessment Phase 1 ESA, Phase 2 ESA, typically addresses both the underlying land as well as physical improvements to the property.

 When is the best time to have an Environmental Site Assessment done?